Staging a house on a budget

 Submitted by Alison Finegan on 04/02/2019 - Interior Designer - Roomservice by CORT

 In order to make the space look as large as possible, it is best to remove or store any items of furniture you don’t need and really pare down the look.
-Clutter can make a room look smaller than it is, so show off the space that is available, rather than fill the available space!
+Clutter can make a room look smaller than it is, your DIY home staging project should show off the space that is available, rather than fill the available space!

 Consider using a self-storage facility to store large pieces of furniture and anything else you don’t need while the property is on the market.
 Self-storage options are numerous and increasingly flexible and affordable.
 You can usually find one in your local area from a simple online search.
 Hopefully it will only take a month or two for your home to sell, so the cost of self-storage should not be a considerable expenditure.